 Trim Level Breakdown

-The Cherokee is offered in Sport, Latitude, Limited and Trailhawk trim levels.
+The Cherokee is offered in Sport, Latitude, Limited, Trailhawk, and Overland trims.

 The Sport comes standard with A/C, power windows and locks, a six-speaker AM/FM stereo with AUX and USB inputs in addition to an SD card reader, Uconnect with 5.0-inch touchscreen, cruise control, Bluetooth connectivity, remote keyless entry, LED running lights, LED taillights and 17-inch steel wheels.
 An available Cold Weather Group brings heated front seats, a heated steering wheel, heated exterior mirrors and a windshield wiper de-icer, while stand-alone options include a CD player, satellite radio and alloy wheels.